Lakshmii3/kot/docs/architecture.md

 - Django backend for routing and providing a RESTful API
 - MySQL database for storing player and game session data
 - Django channels for asynchronous Websocket communication
-- React frontend for the user interface
+- React frontend for the user interface leveraging Redux

 #### To do: Diagram should map out the basic systems involved with KOT and how they interact with each other.